CristianTurcios/demoCalendar/README.md

 # Demo Calendar

+Go to  [https://github.com/andmaltes](https://github.com/andmaltes) to check the calendar demo.

 ## Features

 Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
 Also, include a city.